 Today, the town of Kayaköy is entirely deserted and dilapidated – buildings are in ruins and hundreds of houses, schools, shops and churches are in crumbles.
 Walking through the ghost city is an eerie experience, yet you can imagine how lively it once must have been before its residents were ejected.

 There is limited parking near the ticket office, and entry costs 5 TL per person or simply show your Museum Card.
+If you’re looking for things to do near Fethiye then add visiting Kayaköy to your list!

 9. Walk through Saklikent Gorge